jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/intro.md

   live at [docs.fluidattacks.com](https://docs.fluidattacks.com/).

 - [Common](/development/common): Owner of critical,
-  or company wide infrastructure and resources, and owner of the admin account.
+  or company-wide infrastructure and resources, and owner of the admin account.

 - [Integrates](/development/integrates): The Attack Resistance Management platform: